 In any situation where child custody rights are at issue, a number of key questions are raised.
-If you are going through a divorce, you will want to know whether your child will live primarily with you, and if not, whether will you will be able to make important decisions as to how your child will be raised.
-If you are a close relative or family friend of a child who is not your own, you may be wondering if getting custody of that child is even a possibility.
+If you're going through a divorce, you'll want to know whether your child will live primarily with you, and if not, whether will you'll be able to make important decisions as to how your child will be raised.
+If you're a close relative or family friend of a child who is not your own, you may be wondering if getting custody of that child is even a possibility.

 Divorce and Child Custody Decisions